SJUACM/Website-V2/README.md

-# SJU ACM Website V2.0 🚀
+# STJ ACM Website V2.0 🚀

 The official website for St. John's University's Association for Computing Machinery (ACM) Chapter.
 This new version brings significant improvements in design, performance, and user experience.